 TSA PreCheck is an expedited security program for travelers departing or traveling within the United States.
 Eligible low-risk travelers experience expedited security screenings and don’t have to remove their shoes, liquids, gels, laptops, jackets, or belts during the screening process at airports.
 The program is eligible to US citizens or Lawful Permanent Residents (LPR) that haven’t been convicted of certain crimes.
-Enrollment is $85 and lasts for five years.
+Currently, the price of a TSA PreCheck new enrollment or in-person renewal remains $78 and online renewals are $70.
+Enrollment in TSA PreCheck lasts for five years.

 HOW DO I ENROLL IN TSA PRECHECK?

 Enrollment in TSA PreCheck is very easy.
 It takes under five minutes to submit an online application for the program and schedule an in-person appointment in your community that includes a background check and fingerprinting at an enrollment center.
 Before applying, make sure you review the various Department of Homeland Security trusted traveler programs to ensure that TSA PreCheck is the right option for you.

 HOW WILL I KNOW WHEN I’VE RECEIVED TSA PRECHECK?

 According to the TSA, most applicants receive their Known Traveler Number (KTN) within three to five business days.
 However, some applications may take up to 60 days.
 Applicants can check their status at any time online.